david-a-parry/codingToGenomic/README.md

 # CodingToGenomic

 CodingToGenomic is a simple program for the conversion of a CDS position to a genomic coordinate using Ensembl identifiers.
-It is powered by [Ensembl's Rest API](http://rest.ensembl.org/).
+It is powered by [Ensembl's REST API](http://rest.ensembl.org/).

+The following ID types are supported:

+* Gene symbols
+* Ensembl Gene/Transcript/Protein IDs
+* RefSeq IDs
+* UniProt IDs
+* CCDS IDs
+* Entrez Gene IDs

 ## Installation and Running